Special Places

 Black Mountain Lookout

 Black Mountain Lookout is situated on the eastern edge of the Beckwourth Ranger District, 10 miles from Highway 395, near Milford, California.
-The lookout was constructed in 1934 and is a great example of Civilian Conservation Corps (CCC) architecture.
-The C-3-type lookout is situated on a single story 10 foot tower and is extremely well-preserved.
 The lookout offers striking views of Honey Lake to the north, and Last Chance Creek to the south.
-The rental will be available May 26th, 2011 till the end of November.
-The fee for an overnight stay will be $60.
+Four people can fit in the cabin.
+Camping space is available outside.
+Maximum occupancy for the site is eight visitors.